 Add something under your sheerest caftan.

 A lot of gorgeous caftans are super sheer and made for beach wear.
 Do you think that's going to stop us from letting them see the light of day between trips to the pool?
 Nope.
 Add a clean white tank and white leggings underneath with sandals to make it work for going to the grocery.
 Girl.
 You'll like a movie star in aisle 6.

 Take a pen for signing autographs.

 Sandals.
-There's no photo for this because who wants more than one foot picture?
+There's no photo for this because who wants more than one picture of feet?
 (Well, except that one guy.)

 You'll be so glad you chose real shoes if you run into your husband's college girlfriend at the farmer's market.

 I have a lot of fashion fantasies.
 One is shopping for caftans in Morocco and another is wearing a caftan in San Tropez.
 My fashion imagination has me wearing sunglasses in both scenarios obviously.
 If you are hanging inside during the heat of the day use them for an impromptu headband.
 You may be making a sandwich but you'll look like you just arrived from the Riviera.